2023 Most Popular Philosophy & Religious Studies Bachelor's Degree Schools in the Great Lakes Region

 About 70% of the students majoring in philosophy and religious studies at the school are women while 30% are male.

-Read full report on Philosophy & Religious Studies at Hebrew Theological College
+Full Philosophy & Religious Studies at Hebrew Theological College Report

-With a ranking of #13, Wabash College did quite well on this year’s most popular schools for philosophy and religious studies students working on their bachelor’s degree.
-Located in the town of Crawfordsville, Wabash is a private not-for-profit college with a small student population.
+Wabash College landed the #13 spot in the 2023 rankings for the most popular bachelor’s degree philosophy and religious studies programs.
+Located in the distant town of Crawfordsville, Wabash is a private not-for-profit college with a fairly small student population.

-With a ranking of #14, Purdue University - Main Campus did quite well on this year’s most popular schools for philosophy and religious studies students working on their bachelor’s degree.
-Purdue is a very large public school located in the city of West Lafayette.
+Purdue University - Main Campus landed the #14 spot in the 2023 rankings for the most popular bachelor’s degree philosophy and religious studies programs.
+Purdue is a very large public school located in the small city of West Lafayette.

 Of the 22 students majoring in philosophy and religious studies at Purdue, 68% are male and 32% are female.